 Fortunately, the vast majority of "abandoned" baby birds are perfectly healthy fledglings.
 Fledglings are feathered, with a tiny stub of a tail.
 They can hop and tightly grip your finger or a twig.
 It's easy to jump to the conclusion that the bird has been abandoned and needs you, but its parents are normally nearby.
 They may be attending to four or five young scattered in different directions, but they will most likely return to care for the one you have found shortly after you leave.

-When fledglings leave their nest, they rarely return, so even if you see the nest it's not a good idea to put the bird back in as it will hop right back out.
-Usually there is no reason to intervene at all beyond putting the bird on a nearby perch out of harm's way.
+Once fledglings leave the nest, they rarely return.
+Even if you return the bird to its nest, it will probably hop right back out.
+There is usually no reason to intervene at all, other than to put the bird on a nearby perch out of harm's way.
 Fledglings produce sounds that their parents recognize, and one of them will return and care for it after you leave.
-If you have found both parents dead or are otherwise absolutely certain that the bird was orphaned, then your best course of action is to bring it to a wildlife rehabilitator.
+If you have found both parents dead, or are otherwise absolutely certain that the bird was orphaned, your best course of action is to bring it to a wildlife rehabilitator.
 Fledglings need a special diet, and they need to learn about behavior and vocalizations that humans can't provide.
 Next to its own parents, an experienced wildlife rehabilitator will be the best qualified to help this bird.